 May of 2012 our Cheyenne, WY base was opened at the Cheyenne Medical Center.
 In 2015 our Hugo, CO helicopter base located at Lincoln Community Hospital was opened.

-Since 1983, AIRLIFE has completed over 62,000 missions and reached 33 years of excellent medical transport service to the Rocky Mountains and surrounding regions.
+Since 1983, AirLife has completed over 65,000 transports and reached over 35 years of excellent medical transport service to the Rocky Mountains and surrounding regions.